Steve Bieser: Coaching career

 After his last game as a player, Bieser has become a high school baseball coach at St. John Vianney High School, a private Catholic school in Kirkwood, Missouri.
 His squad won the state championship in 2004.
 His team has again claimed the state championship in 2006.
 As of 2009 Steve Bieser was 117–42 in 6 seasons with the Vianney Griffins.
 Bieser also worked at the school as a math teacher.
 He left the position in 2010 for an assistant coaching position at Southeast Missouri State, where he was named the head coach prior to the 2013 season.

 In 2009, Bieser was the manager of the Danville Dans, a team in the collegiate Prospect League.

 Bieser coached the Southeast Missouri State Redhawks from 2013–16, leading them to 3 consecutive first-place finishes in the Ohio Valley Conference.

 On June 30, 2016, the University of Missouri announced Bieser as its 14th baseball head coach, with a contract through 2021.

 In his first three seasons, 2017-2019, Missouri had a record of 103-65-1, and a conference record of 39-50-1, its best three-year period since joining the SEC in 2013.

 In 2019, Missouri extended his contract through the 2024 season.

+On May 28, 2023, after 3 straight last place finishes in the SEC East, Missouri fired Bieser.

+On June 24, 2023, Bieser was named as the 8th head coach of Jacksonville State, replacing the retiring Jim Case.